Consistent approach to study gluon quasi-particles: Results

 \subsection{Order Parameter}

-The order parameter field $\Phi$ is expected to characterize the Z(3) symmetric confined phase by a vanishing thermal average.
-In the spontaneously broken Z(3) deconfined phase the system will choose one of the three degenerate ground states.
-In a numerical computation one needs some trick to enforce the choice of the ground state.
-For example a small source term for $\Phi$ may be introduced in the partition function to give bias towards one of the degenerate ground states.
-One has to then consider the sequential limits $V\rightarrow \infty$ and source term going to zero.
-However we have already avoided taking the $V\rightarrow \infty$ limit in our approach which finally boiled down to obtaining the partition function at an arbitrary spatial position.
+As discussed earlier, $\langle \Phi \rangle $ is expected to vanish in the Z(3) symmetric confined phase.
+In the deconfined phase the system may be in any one of the spontaneously chosen ground states.
+For numerical implementation, choosing the ground state requires some biasing.
+For example with a source term for $\Phi$ towards one of the ground states, one can consider the sequential limits $V\rightarrow \infty$ and source term going to zero.
+However we have already simplified the $V\rightarrow \infty$ limit.
 Consequently the thermal averages of various operators are obtained as,

-The order parameter is therefore given by $\langle \Phi \rangle$.
-Once we average over all the Z(3) degenerate states the average of $\Phi$ is trivially zero, both in the Z(3) symmetric and symmetry broken phases.
-In this situation we are left with obtaining the saddle-point solution of the effective potential as an estimate of the order parameter i.e. $\langle \Phi \rangle \simeq \Phi_{mf}$.
-The behaviour of $\Phi_{mf}$ so obtained (Fig.~\ref{fg.saddle}), is as expected for an order parameter for first order phase transition.
+Since the averages are obtained by considering all the Z(3) states, $\langle \Phi \rangle$ is trivially zero, both in the Z(3) symmetric and symmetry broken phases.
+We are thus left only with the option of saddle-point solution giving $\langle \Phi \rangle \simeq \Phi_{mf} $.
+The $\Phi_{mf}$ is shown in Fig.~\ref{fg.saddle}, and shows the characteristics of a first order phase transition.

-Unlike the fundamental Polyakov loop, the adjoint Polyakov loop is invariant under the Z(3) transformation.
+Unlike $\Phi$, $\Phi_A$ is invariant under the Z(3) transformation.
 Therefore no complications arise in its evaluation.
-The temperature dependence of $\langle\Phi_A\rangle$ is shown in Fig.~\ref{fg.adj}.
+The temperature dependence of $\langle\Phi_A\rangle$ is shown in Fig.~ \ref{fg.adjoint}.
 Though a discontinuity corresponding to the one present in $m_g/T$ appears at $T/T_d=1$, the variation indicates a crossover rather than a phase transition.
-This is further confirmed from the temperature variation of the thermal derivative of $\langle\Phi_A\rangle$ (Fig.~\ref{fg.adjinflex}), having a gap at $T/T_d=1$ and an inflection point at some $T/T_d > 1$.
-It is therefore tempting to conclude that deconfinement of colour adjoint gluons is a crossover.
+This is further confirmed from the temperature variation of the thermal derivative of $\langle\Phi_A\rangle$ (inset of Fig.~\ref{fg.adjoint}), having a gap at $T/T_d=1$ and an inflection point at some $T/T_d > 1$.
+This can be attributed to the fact that within this current model framework, quasi-gluons have a finite mass at temperatures below $T_d$.
+However a clear understanding of the relation between the fundamental and adjoint representations of the Polyakov loop is still to be investigated.